 Favorite theater roles include: Point Last Seen (Atlantic Stage 2), Three Women in Indecision (The Kraine Theater), God of 16 Acres (Atlantic 453), Happy Journey from Trenton to Camden (Atlantic Conservatory), The John Wayne Principle (The Ohio Theater), and Antigone (Nashville Shakespeare Festival) among many others.
-Ms. Alexander can be seen in the film Choke (Sundance Grand Jury Prize, 2008).
+Kathryn can be seen in the film Choke (Sundance Grand Jury Prize, 2008).
 Television roles include Law & Order and Dickens in America (BBC Scotland).
 She received her BA from Brown University and completed the Conservatory Program at the Atlantic Theater Company Acting School.

 As a proud alumna of the Atlantic, Alison Beatty has been the School Artistic Director for the past 3 years, where she is responsible for programming and producing 15 shows a year with students from both the NYU and Conservatory programs, as well as 2 Atlantic for Kids productions.
 Additionally, she has had the pleasure of directing and/or choreographing several ATC for Kids shows, including: The Hundred Dresses, The True Story of the Three Little Pigs, Miss Nelson is Missing, No Dogs Allowed, Really Rosie, Strega Nona, The Big Stew, You’re A Good Man Charlie Brown.
 Choreography: Romeo and Juliet, Hamlet, The Tempest, Pericles, Twelfth Night, The Cherry Orchard, and Caucasian Chalk Circle.
 Directing: Modern Dance for Beginners by Sarah Phelps.